joshuatz/gds-toggl-connector/README.md

      - Better way of invalidating cache (global cache keys?)
      - Try to refactor getData() into more split out functions
      - Currency converters?
- - Optional:
-     - Setup clasp, but only with final output JS file (should be pretty easy to setup)

 ## Atrribution
  - Logo